 Review the classwork handout.
-Solve the remaining problems from the previous homework.
 Review constructing the segments equal to the ratio and the product of two given segments.
-Try solving the following problems. using the Thales theorem which had been proven in class.
+Solve the following problems using the Thales theorem which had been proven in class.
+The problems are from the previous assignment - skip those which you have already solved.